-Calibration devices come in many different designs including handheld, portable and fixed.
+Calibration devices come in many different designs, including handheld, portable, and fixed.
 Handheld devices are small and compact and are operated manually.
 Portable devices, in comparison, are designed to move from one place to another; they may have wheels or handles to add mobility.
 Fixed instruments are mounted and remain in the same place.
-This process creates instruments that more accurate and precise, which is essential to the performance of measurement tools and devices in many industries.
+This process creates instruments that are more accurate and precise, which is essential to the performance of measurement tools and devices in many industries.

 Instrument calibration is the process through which electronic instruments are adjusted for precision and accuracy.
 Calibration tools use electronic signals to measure the output of an instrument; this measurement is then compared to established standards set by the manufacturer.